 People within a survivor's community are often the first to know that domestic abuse is happening.
 But lack of understanding and confidence can make people afraid to talk about it, and unsure of how to respond when someone speaks out.
 Survivors have told us they can feel judged, silenced or isolated by the people around them.

-The project is a simple initiative that equips community members in Cambridgeshire and Peterborough with an understanding of domestic abuse and how to respond to survivors.
+The project is a simple initiative that equips community members - both men and women - in Cambridgeshire and Peterborough with an understanding of domestic abuse and how to respond to survivors.
 This knowledge will enable the community to play an active role in ending domestic abuse.
 You can tell us what you think about the project by responding to our Community Consultation Survey.